-- All buildings, loading and service areas shall maintain a minimum setback of 200 feet from Parcel 16.
-Buildings within 500 feet of Parcel 16 shall not exceed 25 feet in height.
-Buildings within 100 feet of I-75 or State Road 64 shall not exceed 25 feet in height, except for hotels, and office buildings, which shall comply with the minimum front yard setback specified on the GDP, plus 25 feet for each story over 2.
-This height restriction does not apply to architectural or design features used for building entrances and which are required to achieve compliance with Condition N(1).a.3 above. - A fifty foot landscape buffer shall be located along the southwest side of the 66 acre lake adjacent to Parcel 20.
+- 1. All buildings, loading and service areas shall maintain a minimum setback of 200 feet from Parcel 16.
+Buildings within 500 feet of Parcel 16 shall not exceed 25 feet in height Buildings within 100 feet of I-75 or S.R.
+64 shall not exceed 25 feet in height, except for hotels, and office buildings, which shall comply with the minimum front yard setback specified on the GDP, plus 25 feet for each story over 2.
+This height restriction does not apply to architectural or design features used for building entrances and which are required to achieve compliance with Condition O(1).a.3 above. - 2.
+A fifty-foot landscape buffer shall be located along the southwest side of the 66-acre lake adjacent to Parcel 20.
 Existing native trees within this buffer shall be preserved, unless removal is required to accommodate the reconfiguration of the lake.
 Additional canopy trees, meeting the requirements of 715.4.B, shall be required where existing trees do not provide continuous screening of the commercial site from Parcels 16 and 18.
 A wall or hedge, to be a minimum height of at least 6 feet above the finished floor elevation of the proposed building, shall be installed prior to issuance of the first Certificate of Occupancy for any commercial building, parking, loading or service area constructed within 300 feet of the lake.

-Residential, hotels, offices and restaurant facilities, which are oriented to the lake and designed to enjoy lake views, shall be exempt from the requirement to maintain a 50 foot setback and install a wall or a hedge.
-Said facilities shall not comprise of more than 20 percent of the combined lake frontage within Commercial Parcels 19 and 20.
+Residential, hotels, offices and restaurant facilities, which are oriented to the lake and designed to enjoy lake views, shall be exempt from the requirement to maintain a 50-foot setback and install a wall or a hedge.

-- 3. Prior to the issuance of a Certificate of Occupancy for any building which individually or cumulatively exceeds 250,000 square feet for the parcel, or 100 residential units, the access street which goes to the north through Parcel 16 shall be constructed toPort Harbour Parkway.
+- 3. Prior to the issuance of a Certificate of Occupancy for any building which individually or cumulatively exceeds 250,000 square feet for the parcel, or 100 residential units, the access street which goes to the north through Parcel 16 shall be constructed to Port Harbour Parkway.
 Port Harbour Parkway shall link to an internal collector road, as shown on the GDP, within the development.
 Port Harbour Parkway shall be constructed from the northern terminus of Kay Road to this access prior to the issuance of a Certificate of Occupancy for any building which individually or cumulatively exceeds 350,000 square feet for the parcel. - 4.
-If multi-family is located within Parcel 20, it shall be located so that traffic from commercial development on this parcel to State Road 64 is not required to pass the multi-family development.
-All multi-family buildings shall maintain a minimum setback of 75 feet from any commercial building or its associated loading or service area. - 5.
-The preservation of significant trees or tree clusters within the temperate hardwood area adjacent to State Road 64 shall be a condition of Preliminary and Final Site Plan approvals.
-Sufficient area and protection around the trees, as determined by a registered Landscape Architect, shall be provided to reasonably guarantee their survival.
-Removal shall be based on impacts resulting from unavoidable required grade changes.
+If multi-family is located within Parcel 20, it shall be located so that traffic from commercial development on this parcel to S.R.
+64 is not required to pass the multi-family development.
+All multi-family buildings shall maintain a minimum setback of 75 feet from any commercial building or its associated loading or service area.